ncollectd/ncollectd/src/plugins/postfix/README.md

 **histogram-qmgr-inserts-nrcpt-buckets** \[*bucket*] ...

-> Define the list of buckets for qmgr number of receipients per message histogram.
+> Define the list of buckets for qmgr number of recipients per message histogram.

 **histogram-qmgr-inserts-size-buckets** \[*bucket*] ...